arunisaac/ravanan/HACKING.md

 # Run end-to-end tests

 ravanan comes with a suite of end-to-end tests under `e2e-tests`.
-To run them, first compile the required CWL workflows from the ccwl sources.
+End-to-end tests require a running Guix daemon.
+To run them, create and change into a new empty directory.
 ```
-make -C e2e-tests
+mkdir rundir
+cd rundir
 ```
-Then, run cwltest like so:
+Then, build and run the tests.
 ```
-make -C e2e-tests check
+$(guix build -L ../.guix -e '(@ (cwl-conformance) e2e-tests)')
 ```
-End-to-end tests require a running Guix daemon.